AlessioGr/NotQuests-Docs/docs/documentation/types/actions.md

 - **`(flags)`** - Optional flags
   - `--category <categoryName>` - If this is a raw, actions.yml action, you are able to set its category here
+  - `--delay <delay>` - If this is a raw, actions.yml action, you are able to set its execution delay here.
+If you enter, for example, 1s, it will be executed in 1 seconds and not immediately.

 ## Default Variable Actions